Last updated on February 24th, 2025 at 10:49 am

 This means, don’t be falling around the place pissed!

-Obtaining a SIM card for your Uzbekistan holiday is super easy.
+Obtaining a SIM card in Uzbekistan is super easy.
 When we arrived at Tashkent airport we attended the SIM card desk and purchased a UCELL SIM card with 44 GB for only 60,000 som/$4.50.
 Simple.

 Alternatively, you can visit one of the Ucell stores in some of the bigger cities in Uzbekistan to purchase a SIM card.

-9 – Uzbekistan Transport: How to Get Around During Your Uzbekistan Holiday?
+9 – Uzbekistan Transport: Getting Around in Uzbekistan

-Getting around during your Uzbekistan holiday is super reliable, and convenient.
-Traveling around Uzbekistan can be done through various means of transportation depending on your travel style:
+Transport in Uzbekistan is super reliable and convenient.
+Getting around Uzbekistan can be done through various means of transportation depending on your travel style:

 Taxi: As mentioned above, taxis are widely available in cities like Tashkent, Samarkand, and Bukhara.
 It’s advisable to negotiate the fare before starting your journey or use apps like Yandex.